Jordan: Modernization and Social Change

 —Annie Rupani, Boston University

-Dr. Ashraf Alqudah is assistant professor in the department of psychology and the department of internal medicine at the University of Jordan in Amman.
-He holds a PhD in clinical and medical psychology from the College of Public Health and Health Professions, University of Florida, Florida, and an MA in psychology from the University of Jordan, Amman, Jordan.
+Dr. Ashraf Alqudah holds a PhD in clinical and medical psychology from the College of Public Health and Health Professions, University of Florida and an MA in psychology from the University of Jordan.
 He specializes in clinical medical psychology and the psychology of chronic pain.
-His area of research interest also includes psychopathology, psychological treatments and psychotherapies, and psycho-social support for refugees and displaced persons.
-Dr. Alqudah has worked on projects conducted by a number of health organizations that included Doctors of the World Organization, War Trauma Foundation, and the Antares Foundation.
+His area of research interest includes psychopathology, psychological treatments and psychotherapies, and psycho-social support for refugees and displaced persons.
+Dr. Alqudah is also affiliated with the department of psychology at the University of Jordan in Amman and has worked on projects conducted by a number of health organizations that included Doctors of the World Organization, the War Trauma Foundation, and the Antares Foundation.
 He is a member of the Higher Council of the Humanitarian Support Network of Jordan and the Jordanian Mental Health Licensing Committee.
-Since 2008, he has also been involved with the SIT Modernization and Social Change program in Jordan as lecturer, ISP advisor, and then as coordinator of the Research and Methods and Ethics course.
+Since 2008, he has been involved with the SIT Modernization and Social Change program in Jordan as lecturer, ISP advisor, and then as coordinator of the Research Methods and Ethics course.
 Dr. Alqudah has co-authored a number of articles that appeared in refereed journals that include the Journal of Cybertherapy and Rehabilitation and the Journal of Pain Research.
 He is currently finishing a research project on resiliency among Iraqi refugees in Jordan.